Jasonlee1995/AutoAugment_Detection/README.md

 - Visualize - Bounding Box Geometric Augmentation.ipynb : experiments of bounding box geometric augmentation
 - Visualize - Color Augmentation.ipynb : experiments of color augmentation
 - Visualize - Geometric Augmentation.ipynb : experiments of geometric augmentation
+- Visualize - Magnitude Check.ipynb : experiments for checking Magnitude is right
 - Visualize - Other Augmentation.ipynb : experiments of left augmentation
 - Visualize - Policy.ipynb : experiments of policy
 - Details
   * range are different so just followed the official code not the paper
+  * some of the range are fixed cause of mismatch with magnitude
+    * range 0.1 ~ 1.9 for color operation (Color, Contrast, Brightness, Sharpness)
+    * but 1 is the default (original image)
+    * so in this repo, I code like below
+      * instead using 0.1 ~ 1.9, use 0 ~ 0.9 with random change (0.5 probability)
+      * e.g.) 0.9 was chosen randomly minus the value (0.9 or -0.9) and add with 1 (1.9 or 0.1)
   * do not use numpy nor opencv for speed and preventing version crashes
   * similar design pattern following torchvision transforms code
+  * some of the codes can be improved but not considered in this repo (e.g. TranslateX_Only_BBoxes - translate considering bbox size not fixed pixel)

 ## 2. Results